Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

-We call a graph $G$ \emph{closed neighborhood Sperner} (or shortly a \emph{CNS-graph}) if $G$ contains no codominated vertex, which is equivalent to requiring that the set $\{N_G[x]\colon x\in V(G)\}$ is an anti-chain with respect to the inclusion order, that explains the rational of our terminology.
-We next show that CNS-graphs lack Cohen-Macaulay property in general.
-Beforehand, we should recall that only well-covered cycles are of length $3,4,5$ and $7$, and among these $C_3$ and $C_5$ are the ones that are also Cohen-Macaulay~\cite{FVT1}.
+We call a graph $G$ \emph{closed neighborhood Sperner} (or shortly a \emph{CNS-graph}) if $G$ contains no codominated vertex.
+It follows that if $G$ is a CNS-graph, the set $\{N_G[x]\colon x\in V(G)\}$ is an anti-chain with respect to the inclusion order, which is the reason for our terminology.
+We note that the family of CNS-graphs constitutes a subclass of closed neighborhood distinct graphs, also known as point-determining graphs which were firstly defined and studied by Sumner~\cite{PS}.

-\begin{prop} If $G$ is a $(C_4,C_5,C_7)$-free CNS-graph with at least one edge, then $G$ can not be well-covered. \end{prop} \begin{proof} Assume that $G$ is a minimal counterexample to our claim, that is, $G$ is a well-covered, $(C_4,C_5,C_7)$-free CNS-graph having the least possible number of vertices.
+\begin{theorem} If $G$ is a well-covered $(C_4,C_5,C_7)$-free graph, then $G$ is codismantlable.
+In particular, such a graph is vertex-decomposable. \end{theorem} \begin{proof} Assume that $G$ is a minimal counterexample to our claim, that is, $G$ is a well-covered $(C_4,C_5,C_7)$-free graph without any codominated vertex, i.e., it is a CNS-graph, while having the least possible number of vertices with these properties.
 Let $x\in V$ be a non-isolated vertex.
 Then by Lemma~\ref{lem:unmixed}, the graph $H:=G-N_G[x]$ is a well-covered graph which is also $(C_4,C_5,C_7)$-free.
-Therefore, it can not be a CNS-graph by the minimality of $G$.
+Therefore, $H$ can not be a CNS-graph by the minimality of $G$.
 So, it has a codominated vertex, say $y\in V(H)$.
 Thus, $H$ is codismantlable to $H-y$.
 But, $H-y$ is again a well-covered $(C_4,C_5,C_7)$-free graph; hence, it is either an edgeless graph or else it has a codominated vertex.
 Continuing in this way, we therefore conclude that $H$ is a codismantlable graph.
-Then $G$ must be codismantlable by Proposition~\ref{prop:lnk-codis}, a contradiction. \end{proof}
+Then $G$ must be codismantlable by Lemma~\ref{lem:lnk-codis}, a contradiction.

-Since Cohen-Macaulay graphs are necessarily well-covered, the following is obvious. \begin{cor} If $G$ is a $(C_4,C_5,C_7)$-free CNS-graph with at least one edge, then $G$ can not be Cohen-Macaulay. \end{cor}